-Want to know what your favorite brands or companies are doing to pay it forward?
-Here are the links to social responsibility reports for several high profile organizations so you can see who is paying it forward.
-After all, we have the responsibility to use our dollars in a way the benefits the greater good too, don’t we?
+Does this make you curious about what your favorite brands or companies are doing to pay it forward?
+Below are the links to social responsibility reports for several high profile companies so you can see for yourself.

-Your purchasing decisions may even be influenced by what the brand or retailer is doing to give back.
-This is exemplified by extra efforts beyond the making of the product.
+Your purchasing decisions may even be influenced by what the brand or retailer is doing in their local communities, or around the world to make a difference.
 Do they make significant donations to charity?
-Do they participate in the community?
+Do they participate in local charitable events?
 Do they encourage employees to pay it forward in some way?

-So, how do you know whether the brands you buy are being socially responsible?
-Just look for it.
-Almost every major retailer, company, and brand has a website.
-At the bottom of the website you will find the footer.
-Sometimes right there at the bottom there will be a link for “social responsibility.”
+How do you know whether the brands you buy are being socially responsible?
+Be on the lookout for it.
+Sometimes right there at the bottom of their website will be a link for “social responsibility.”
 Simply click on that to read more and decide if that brand is doing enough to be worthy of your dollars.
-Other times, you might have to search one step deeper, by going into the “About Us” section, or even the “Investor Relations” section.
-If you can’t find any information on a company’s corporate social responsibility, you might just want to think twice about that.
+If you can’t find any information on a company’s corporate social responsibility, you might just want to think twice about that company’s intentions.

-Here are some of the social responsibility pages and reports from some of the country’s biggest brands.
+Here are some of the social responsibility pages and reports from some of the nation’s biggest brands.
+If you don’t like what you are seeing, perhaps there are more proactive competitors you can purchase from instead, or make it known to your favorite brands that you expect better.
 Though I do hope you continue to look further, this is a good place to start:

 Ann Taylor Inc.

 Bank of America

 Campbell’s Soup Company

 The Hershey Company

 Johnson & Johnson